madhu221b/uva-dl2-team11/blogpost.md

 # 4. Experiments

-From the paper, we opt to train GCN and Transformer with Laplacian Positional Encodings (Transformer+LapPE) as representatives for 'local' and 'non-local' methods respectively on both the PascalVOC-SP and COCO-SP datasets.
+From the paper, we opt to train GCN and Transformer with Laplacian Positional Encodings (Transformer+LapPE).
 We were able to replicate the results using these models and we use them to test our hypothesis about the presence of LRI in the datasets.

 Additionally, we look at addressing the LRI problem through other approaches in this section.
 In this process, we also experiment with few other models.
 For a uniform comparison of performance across models, we follow the convention of limiting the number of parameters to approximately 500k.
 We also deviate from the original paper in using a cosine learning rate scheduler rather than the default 'reduce on plateau' scheduler, because we face compatibility issues when using the latter.
 This does not affect our results substantively, but accounts for minor differences between our results and the original paper.
+Due to computational constraints, we use a subset of classes of COCO-SP dataset.

 ## 4.1 Alternative approaches to mitigate LRI problem: